 This course, which includes both online and in-class components, provides an introduction to the basic concepts and methods of integrated photonics.
 Integrated photonics integrates the optical components: waveguides, waveguide bends, Y branch, grating couplers, interconnect, detectors, and so on.
 This course will teach students how to design, fabricate, and test an integrated photonic circuit and conduct a data analysis cycle, and will include the design and testing of an integrated circuit as a final project.

-This course will consist of a summer apprenticeship at a company, gaining experience in optics- or photonics-related work.
+This course will consist of a summer capstone at a company, gaining experience in optics- or photonics-related work.
 Coming in the final semester of the photonics technician certificate program, the student will gain practice at applying the skills learned in previous courses and will develop workplace experience and industry contacts, in preparation for seeking permanent employment at the end of the program.